stephen-fellow/llmstxt-site/README.md

 ```

 3. Submit a Pull Request (PR) with your changes.
 Please include a small description of the changes and ensure all the entries are accurate and follow the format provided.

-**Contributions are the backbone of this repository’s success.
-Let’s work together to build a comprehensive resource for /llms.txt files and advance the adoption of this standard for LLM-friendly content!**